 What Is The Difference Between A Detox and A Cleanse?

 It isn’t easy to differentiate between detox and cleanse diets because none of them actually have a standard, scientific definition.
-In fact, there is significant overlap between the two.
+In fact, there is a significant overlap between the two.
 For example, both diets are intended for short-term use, usually lasting anywhere from one to 30 days.

 The two terms are even used interchangeably at times, although some people claim that distinct differences exist.